aws/aws-sdk-php/docs/service-s3.rst

     }

 You can attempt to upload parts in parallel by specifying the concurrency option on the UploadBuilder object.
-The following example will attempt to upload three parts in parallel until the entire object has been uploaded.
+The following example will create a transfer object that will attempt to upload three parts in parallel until the entire object has been uploaded.

 .. code-block:: php